QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 * ``] precompile`` will precompile everytihng possible

-You can get a full list of package-mode commands by running
+You can get a full list of package mode commands by running

 .. code-block:: julia

     ] ?

-Recall that on some operating systems (such as OSX) REPL pasting may not work for package mode, and you will need to access it in the standard way (i.e., hit ``]`` first and then run your commands)
+On some operating systems (such as OSX) REPL pasting may not work for package mode, and you will need to access it in the standard way (i.e., hit ``]`` first and then run your commands)

 Help Mode
 ---------------